FriesischScott/UncertaintyQuantification.jl/docs/src/manual/reliability.md

 println("Coefficient of variation: $(std_is/pf_is)")
 ```

-Since Importance Sampling relies on FORM, the results are similar to those of FORM.

 ### Line Sampling

 Another advanced Monte Carlo method for reliability analysis is Line Sampling [koutsourelakisReliability2004](@cite).